zabereznikova/docs.de-de/docs/standard/security/how-to-create-genericprincipal-and-genericidentity-objects.md

 ms.assetid: 465694cf-258b-4747-9dae-35b01a5bcdbb
 author: mairaw
 ms.author: mairaw
-ms.openlocfilehash: 1f768242bffe619051779f87e950138ae9fcec6c
+ms.openlocfilehash: 37f5543ceaca83a024132c5d010b6d969876454f
-ms.sourcegitcommit: da2dd2772fcf32b44eb18b1cbe8affd17b1753c9
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: de-DE
-ms.lasthandoff: 09/27/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "71353187"
+ms.locfileid: "74353827"
 ---
-# <a name="how-to-create-genericprincipal-and-genericidentity-objects"></a>Vorgehensweise: Erstellen von GenericPrincipal-Objekten und GenericIdentity-Objekten
+# <a name="how-to-create-genericprincipal-and-genericidentity-objects"></a>Gewusst wie: Erstellen von GenericPrincipal-Objekten und GenericIdentity-Objekten

-Sie können die <xref:System.Security.Principal.GenericIdentity>-Klasse in Verbindung mit der <xref:System.Security.Principal.GenericPrincipal>-Klasse verwenden, um ein Autorisierungs Schema zu erstellen, das unabhängig von einer Windows-Domäne vorhanden ist.
+You can use the <xref:System.Security.Principal.GenericIdentity> class in conjunction with the <xref:System.Security.Principal.GenericPrincipal> class to create an authorization scheme that exists independent of a Windows domain.

 ### <a name="to-create-a-genericprincipal-object"></a>So erstellen Sie ein GenericPrincipal-Objekt